TRIQS/cthyb/doc/guide/aim.rst

 .. literalinclude:: aim.py

-Running this script on a single processor takes about 5 minutes and generates an HDF5 archive file called :file:`solution.h5`.
+Running this script on a single processor takes about 5 minutes and generates an HDF5 archive file called :file:`aim_solution.h5`.
 This file contains the Green's function in imaginary time and in imaginary frequencies found by the solver.
 Let us plot the Green's function:

-..
-FIXME plot
-.. .. plot:: aim_plot.py
+.. plot:: guide/aim_plot.py
-..    :include-source:
+   :include-source:
-..    :scale: 70
+   :scale: 70

 As expected the result shows a particle-hole symmetric impurity Green's function (the real part vanishes up to the statistical noise).